 Jacqui Shine is a writer and historian.

-Her work has appeared or is forthcoming in The New York Times, The Atlantic, Slate, The Awl, the Lapham’s Quarterly blog, Pacific Standard, the Chicago Reader, The Sun, Vulture, the Boston Review, the Los Angeles Review of Books, Buzzfeed, The New York Times Magazine, Longreads, and The Chronicle of Higher Education.
+Her work has appeared or is forthcoming in The New York Times, The Wall Street Journal, The Atlantic, Slate, The Awl, Lapham’s Quarterly, Pacific Standard, the Chicago Reader, The Sun, New York Magazine's Vulture, the Boston Review, the Los Angeles Review of Books, Buzzfeed, The New York Times Magazine, Longreads, and The Chronicle of Higher Education.

 Jacqui is represented by Elyse Cheney Literary Associates.